tim-hardcastle/Pipefish/docs/the-type-system-in-theory.md

 If we add generic types, however, then the types themselves have to have structure.
 If we have a list literal like `[1, 2, [true, "foo"]` then its type is `list<int/list<bool/string>>`.
 We will have to construct that type in parallel with constructing the list, and we have to have a little recursive algorithm to inspect the type any time we want to see if it's the same type or a subtype of another type.
 We even have a litle bit of overhead even if we have things of a basic type like `int`, since they still have to be expressed in terms of this more elaborate structure.

-These considerations together suggest that it's hard to make a dynamic type system that can incorporate generic types and yet have sensible syntax and be performant.
+These considerations together suggest that it's hard to make a dynamic type system that can incorporate generic types and yet have sensible semantics and be performant.

 ## Other extensions